Songfacts®: You can leave comments about the song at the bottom of the page.

 In 2004, a new version recorded by a group of artists including Bono, Paul McCartney, Chris Martin and Dido was released as a single in the UK, with proceeds going to help victims of political and humanitarian crisis in Sudan.
 Bono is the only artist to appear on both versions.

-Downloading didn't exist in 1984, so obtaining the rights needed to sell downloads of this song have so far proven impossible, meaning you won't find it on iTunes or Amazon.
+Downloading didn't exist in 1984, so obtaining the rights needed to sell downloads of this song proved very difficult, and for many years it wasn't available on iTunes or Amazon except in knockoff versions.

 Bob "Humbug" Geldof told Australia's The Daily Telegraph